saraalmulla03/saraalmulla03.github.io/README.md

 ```
 They are fairly similar to each other, the only difference is that one has rounded edges, and the other does not.

 #### The internal links I implemented are shortcuts that scroll to the designated section for you.
-To make this process not too visually disruptive in its quickness, I used this code:
+To make this process not too visually disruptive in its quickness, I used this code in CSS:

 ```
 html {